 Psychological self-help involves learning how to help yourself and then applying what you’ve learned to your life in order to create lasting positive change.
 Over the years, the self-help industry has grown rapidly.
-You can find advice in a number of formats, covering a wide variety of topics from finances to abuse to personal success and mental illness.
+You can find advice in a number of formats, covering a wide variety of topics from finances to abuse self-help to personal success and mental illness.

 Does Psychological Self-Help Work?

 Many people want to know if psychological self-help works.
 Is it worth the effort?
 Yes and no. Some people benefit greatly from psychology self-help books, ebooks and other media, while others do not.
 Why?
 According to self-help author and speaker, Robert Ringer, “…those that benefit are ready to receive information that can help them make major changes in their lives, while those that do not benefit are usually not ready.”

 Additionally, you’ve got to have confidence in the suggestions and strategies put forth by the person giving the self-help advice.
 One of the biggest issues with many of the products (i.e. books, audio CDs, videos, seminars) out there offering psychological help is that they provide only superficial advice and are often written illogically or in a boring style without solid empirical evidence to back them up.

 But, assuming you’ve found engaging, authoritative material offering mental health self-help for your specific challenge, it’s up to you to follow through and mindfully implement the author’s suggestions.